Pablitinho/Behavioral-Cloning/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, and including the left and right cameras.
+I used a combination of the central camera, and including the left and right cameras.
 Also Augmentation was including by mean of shifting the central image and increasing the steering rate.

 For details about how I created the training data, see the next section.